syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Relational-Export.md

 ### Exporting complete data on Paging

-You can export the complete data when Paging option is enabled by setting the `EnableCompleteDataExport` property as true.
-It supports in both JSON and PivotEngine export for all kind of available exporting formats in PivotGrid.
+When paging is enabled, you can export the complete data by enabling the `EnableCompleteDataExport` property.
+It is supported in both types of JSON and PivotEngine export and it is applicable for all kinds of exporting formats available in PivotGrid.

 {% highlight CSHTML %}

 @Html.EJ().Pivot().PivotGrid("PivotGrid1").EnableCompleteDataExport(true)

 {% endhighlight %}